nigelwhite/edibles-barrio/readmeNW.txt

 Edibles Barrio Processes

-Top db backup on Digital Ocean echo4 28.5.19 during attempts to get things ready for Rosie echo 22.5.19 after getting a test product to display both remaining places and drop off point.
+Top db backup on Digital Ocean echo2 7.6.19 before pull and db of 4 good products echo4 28.5.19 during attempts to get things ready for Rosie echo 22.5.19 after getting a test product to display both remaining places and drop off point.
 Needs tidying up but it is there. echo3 20.5.19 this db running slow with guzzle curl errors in log. dump taken before uninstalling all commerce modules - to start again.
 Restored this to prod!!!!
-22.5.19 echo2 15.5.19 before enabling stock enforcement
+22.5.19

 To connect to local hero images: on local